Man doing well after what health officials call the first Canadian face transplant - Red Deer Advocate

 The 30-hour operation on a 64-year-old man who was badly disfigured in a hunting accident took place this past May.

-A team led by plastic surgeon Dr. Daniel Borsuk performed the feat on Maurice Desjardins.
+A team led by plastic surgeon Dr. Daniel Borsuk performed the feat on Maurice Desjardins and said he is the world’s oldest recipient of a face transplant.

+“This delicate operation is the result of years of concerted, meticulous work by an incredible team and the incredible bravery and co-operation of the patient and his family,” Borsuk, who also teaches at Universite de Montreal, said Wednesday.

+The operation required the expertise of multiple specialists and the collaboration of more than 100 professionals, including doctors, nurses and many other personnel.

 The transplant was made possible by a donor and the permission of the donor’s family.

-Health officials told a news conference this morning the recipient is doing well some four months after the surgery.
+Health officials told a news conference the recipient is doing well some four months after the surgery.

 He is able to breathe without a tracheotomy, chew with his new jaws and also smell and speak properly.

-Doctors noted the transplant also allowed the patient to restore his two jaws, facial muscles, teeth, lips and nose.
+Doctors noted the transplant offered him the only option to have his two jaws, facial muscles, teeth, lips and nose restored.